 As of September 1, the IAAC had received one complaint of rape by police or correctional officials, which it sent back to the prosecutor’s office for referral to the relevant related government body due to lack of IAAC jurisdiction.

 Conditions in prisons and detention centers were often harsh due to lack of investment in the prison system; inadequate health care, sanitation, and food; poor infrastructure; and lack of security and control.

 Physical Conditions: Authorities assigned male prisoners a security level based on the severity of their crimes and held them in a prison of the corresponding security level.
 There was only one prison for women, with separate facilities for different security levels, as well as a facility for female prisoners with infant children.
 Authorities held pretrial detainees in separate facilities from convicted prisoners.

-The 23 prisons and 26 pretrial detention centers the General Executive Agency of Court Decisions (GEACD) administered were generally not overcrowded.
+The 23 prisons and 26 pretrial detention centers administered by the General Executive Agency of Court Decisions (GEACD) were generally not overcrowded.
 Nonetheless, NGOs and government officials reported that in the five older pretrial detention centers in rural areas, insufficient medical care, clothing, bedding, food, potable water, heating, lighting, ventilation, sanitary facilities, and accommodations for persons with disabilities were often problems.
 Conditions in some police-operated alcohol detoxification centers were poor.

 Administration: The Prosecutor General’s Office monitors prison and detention center conditions.
 The Prosecutor General’s Office and the NHRC conducted multiple scheduled, unplanned, and complaint-based inspections of prisons, pretrial detention centers, and police detention centers.